still-js/stilljs-site/docs/components.md

 <br/>

-#### Component to Component communication
+### 4. Component to Component communication

-Covering from the most basic to the most complex scenarios, Still.js provides wide different means of providing communication from component to component (e.g. Parent to child, Sibling to Sibling, any component to any other(s)). (see)
+Covering from the most basic to the most complex scenarios, Still.js provides wide different means of providing communication from component to component (e.g. Parent to child, Sibling to Sibling, any component to any other(s)). (see to the Component Communication for more details)

 <br>

 ##### Parent to Child

-=== "Father Component"
+=== "Parent Component"
 	```js title="BiddingDisplay.js" hl_lines="10-11" linenums="1"
 	import { ViewComponent } from "../../../@still/component/super/ViewComponent.js";